bareos/bareos/manuals/en/developers/mediaformat.md

 Each binary data record is preceded by a Record Header.
 The Record Header is fixed length and fixed format, whereas the binary data record is of variable length.
-The Record Header is written using the Bacula serialization routines and thus is guaranteed to be in machine independent format.
+The Record Header is written using the Bareos serialization routines and thus is guaranteed to be in machine independent format.

-The format of the Record Header (version 1.27 or later) is:
+The format of the Record Header (Bacula version 1.27 or later) is:

       int32_t FileIndex;   /* File index supplied by File daemon */ int32_t Stream;      /* Stream number supplied by File daemon */